arcturus-robotics/instascrape/README.md

 # Instascrape

-A bot to help keep track of our Instagram followers.
+An Instagram scraper created to help keep track of our Instagram followers.

 ## Configuration